April 6, 2018

 With sales already made to Cartoon Network and Five in the UK, Chorion is looking for international broadcasters for its "Mr. Men Show" at MIPCOM.

-Based on the Mr. Men and Little Miss books created in the 1970s by British author Roger Hargreaves, the new 52 x 11-minute animated series "The Mr. Men Show" is a re-imagining of this classic property that has sold over 100 million book copies worldwide.
+books created in the 1970s by British author Roger Hargreaves, the new 52 x 11-minute animated series "The Mr. Men Show" is a re-imagining of this classic property that has sold over 100 million book copies worldwide.
 It blends fast-paced physical humor and verbal wit, bringing sketch comedy to young children.

 Twenty-five Mr. Men and Little Miss characters feature in the new series.
 To complement the new animation style, some of the characters are being refreshed and some completely reworked—but all will remain true to the essence of Hargreaves' original creations.